datstartup/ubuntuopenbox/Waiting/sublime-Text-3-keyboard-shortcut.md

   - Sublime-text-3
 ---

-I find these following shortcut keys essential.
+I find these following shortcut-keys essential.

-# 1.Multiple cursors
+# Multiple cursors

 Hold `ctrl` + using mouse to select where to add cursors.

-# 2.Select multiple text (and automatically add cursors)
+# Select multiple text (and automatically add cursors)

 Double click to select the first + hold `ctrl` + double click other to select more

-# 3.Select many similar texts (change variable name at variable place as one)
+# Select many similar texts (change variable name at variable place as one)

 Place the cursor at the text + `ctrl + D` to select it, then `ctrl + D` again to select the next instance of the text.
 Repeat to select more.

-# 4.Join lines
+# Join line

 `ctrl + J` at where I want to join.

-# 5.Delete line (even blank line)
+# Delete line (even blank line)

 `ctrl + X`.

-# 6.Move line (place the cursor somewhere in the line)/ block of lines (highlight them first)
+# Move line (place the cursor somewhere in the line)/ block of lines (highlight them first)

 `ctrl + shift + up/down`

-# 7.Dublicate a line
+# Dublicate a line

 Place the cure sure some where in the line, then `ctrl + shift + D`

-# 8.Indent/ disindent
+# Indent/ disindent

 `ctrl + ] / ctrl + [`

-# 9.Comment out

-`ctrl + /`

-# 10.Open file in current open project
+# Open file in current open project

 `ctrl + P`, then search for its name.